snakers4/cft-contest-2018/src/article.md

 A small philosophic preamble.

-We participated as Profi.ru team (yours truly + Dmitry Voronin helped a bit) + Savva Kolbachev, my old time pal from many competitions, also a specialist in NLP.
+We participated as [Profi.ru](https://profi.ru/) team (yours truly + Dmitry Voronin helped a bit) and Sava Kalbachou ([Lucidworks](https://lucidworks.com/)), my old time pal from many competitions, also a specialist in NLP.
 It was a long, difficult, nervous and surprisingly rewarding journey for our team.

 To sum all the experience in one line - **the journey is more important than the destination**.
 This competition taught us a lot about being persistent, trying new things, falling down and standing up again.